CutieCity/guide/docs/self-hosting/development-setup.md

 [rbenv]: https://github.com/rbenv/rbenv
 [ruby-build]: https://github.com/rbenv/ruby-build

-First, clone the source code for both of these tools into `.rbenv` in your home
+Start off by cloning the source code for both of these tools into `.rbenv` in your home directory:
-directory:

 ```bash
 git clone https://github.com/rbenv/rbenv.git ~/.rbenv